Phase transitions and finite-size effects in integrable virial statistical models

-{\bf\em Conclusions}---We have developed a framework for discussing fluid systems whose internal energy can be written in the virial-type form \eqref{eq:U(V)}.
-In particular, we have determined a linear PDE for the partition function, and {\em C-integrable} PDEs for the free energy and order parameter (volume density in the isothermal–isobaric ensemble).
+\sect{Conclusions} We have developed a framework for discussing fluid systems whose internal energy can be written in the virial-type form \eqref{eq:U(V)}.
+In particular, we have determined a linear PDE for the partition function, and {\em C}-integrable PDEs for the free energy and order parameter (volume density in the isothermal-isobaric ensemble).
 Gradient catastrophe phenomena and singular solution behaviors, implying discontinuous phase transitions, are allowed in TL $N\to \infty$.
-Remarkably, phase transitions with discontinuities are instead prevented when finite $N$ leading corrections are retained, and a behavior in agreement with the Universality Conjecture~\eqref{eq:critical_v_Dubrovin-Elaeva} is expected in the vicinity of a critical region.
+Remarkably, phase transitions with discontinuities are instead prevented when finite $N$ leading corrections are retained, and a behavior in agreement with the Universality Conjecture~\eqref{eq:critical_v_DE} is expected in the vicinity of a critical region.
 Furthermore, our approach leads to prediction of the volume density along the coexistence lines at finite $N$ in terms of the thermodynamic potential around competing phases.

-The formalism has then been implemented into the phase behavior of QCD, which remains poorly understood to this day~\cite{Guenther:2020jwe}.
+The formalism has then been implemented into the phase behavior of QCD, which remains poorly understood to date~\cite{Stephanov:2006zvm,Fukushima_2011,Guenther:2020jwe}.
 Our findings on finite-size effects lead to the conclusion that the search for the QCD critical point in experiments might be even more challenging than figured insofar.
 Indeed, these effects, varying with the system size, may obscure key characteristic signatures such as the enhanced fluctuations of conserved quantities.
-Consequently, interpreting experimental data, including those from RHIC Beam Energy Scan program~\cite{STAR:2020tga} and NA61/SHINE experiments~\cite{Adhikary:2023rfj}, requires careful consideration of finite-size effects to ensure reliable conclusions.
+Consequently, interpreting experimental data, including those from RHIC Beam Energy Scan program~\cite{STAR:2025zdq}, NA61/SHINE experiment~\cite{NA61SHINE:2025whi}, and HADES experiment~\cite{HADES:2020wpc}, requires careful consideration of finite-size effects to ensure reliable conclusions.

-Our results can be complemented by extending the formalism to ensembles described by different thermodynamic variables, such as chemical potentials and magnetic field, and incorporate our EOS into hydrodynamic simulations as an equilibrium baseline for studying nonequilibrium processes like those occurring in heavy-ion collisions.
+Our formalism can be complemented by extending it to ensembles described by different thermodynamic variables, such as chemical potentials and magnetic field, and incorporated into hydrodynamic simulations for dynamical processes in heavy-ion collisions~\cite{An:2023yfq}.
 The consequence of complexity due to fluctuations in effective potential shall also be explored in a finite-size system~\cite{An:2017brc}.
 We leave these for future work.